Cybercrime and Online Fraud

 Cyber-dependant crime

-Examples of common Cyber-dependent crimes inlcude:
+Examples of cyber-dependent crimes include:

 • Keylogging: where criminals record what you type on your keyboard